mwood23/preact-island/README.md

 It's not recommending to use CSS libraries when developing islands since they're meant to be small and ran everywhere.
 Some libraries come with opinionated CSS resets and other global CSS styles that could break the consuming website of your island.
 They are also going to be large.

 If you need a CSS library, use something that has a just in time compilation step like [Tailwind](https://tailwindcss.com/docs/installation) to minimize the excess CSS.
+Or you can use something like [Vanilla-Extract](https://vanilla-extract.style/) to build your own zero runtime cost Tailwind.

 ## Building Your Islands

 Any modern bundler will work with Preact Island.
 If you are looking for a script that will run on a webpage you need the `UMD` format.
-The `/example` project has a demo setup using `microbundle`, a bundler by the same author as Preact.
+The `/example` project has a demo setup using `webpack`.
 It works extremely well if you have multiple islands because it can produce multi-entry point bundles.

 ### Naming Conventions